Euler systems for GSp(4): Mapping to Galois cohomology

-which we also denote by $v$.
+which we also denote by $v_\alpha$.
 It seems reasonable to interpret this as a ``modular parametrisation'' of the Galois representation $W^*_{\Pi_f}$.
+Composing with the map $\pr_{\Pi^*}$ of the previous section, for each $N \ge 1$ and $0 \le q \le a$ we have a map

-Our local hypothesis at $p$ implies that this homomorphism factors through the $U'(p) = \alpha$ eigenspace.
+Our local hypothesis at $p$ implies that this homomorphism factors through projection to the $U'(p) = \alpha$ eigenspace at level $K_{G, 0}(p)$, and in particular through the ordinary idempotent $e'_{\ord}$.

 \begin{remark} It will come as no great surprise to the well-informed reader to learn that the ordinarity condition can be relaxed somewhat, to allow sufficiently small positive values of the ``slope'' $v_p(t(p))$, where $t(p)$ is the eigenvalue of $T(p)$ on $\Pi_f[\tfrac{3-w}{2}]$.
 (Slope $< 1$ is easy; slope $< 1 + a$ may be accessible, using the methods of \cite{loefflerzerbes16}.)
 However, we stick with $v_p(t(p)) = 0$ in the present paper for simplicity. \end{remark}